Skip to main content

 Overview

-The Omi Developer API provides read-only access to your personal Omi data, allowing you to build custom applications and integrations.
-Use it to create analytics dashboards, export data to other services, or build custom tools on top of your Omi data.
+The Omi Developer API provides programmatic access to your personal Omi data, allowing you to build custom applications and integrations.
+Use it to create analytics dashboards, export data to other services, build automation workflows, or contribute data back to your Omi account.

 Getting Started